-1. Preheat the oven to 230°C / 210 degrees Fan / 450°F / Gas Mark 8.
+1. Preheat the oven to 230°C / 210°C Fan / 450°F / Gas Mark 8.
 Sift the flour, sugar, baking soda and salt into a large mixing bowl.
 Make a well in the centre and add the buttermilk.

 2. Mix through the buttermilk and combine until you have a soft and very slightly sticky dough – try not to over mix as this will make the bread tough.
 Remember this dough recipe is very similar to biscuit/scone dough, you want to handle the dough as little as possible.

 3. Once mixed line a large baking tray with parchment paper or a silicone baking mat.
 Pat the dough out onto the tray into a round approx. 1.5 inches/4cm thick.
 Cut a deep cross into the centre using a sharp knife.
-Bake for 15 minutes then turn the oven temperature down to 200°C / 180 Fan / 400°F / Gas mark 6.
-Bake the soda bread for another 30 minutes.
+Bake for 15 minutes then turn the oven temperature down to 200°C / 180°C Fan / 400°F / Gas Mark 6 and bake the soda bread for another 30 minutes.